CRSB AGM Student Sponsorship Opportunity

-The CRSB is pleased to facilitate its second student sponsorship opportunity.
-Two successful graduate students will present their research to the CRSB membership at the Annual General Meeting in Toronto, ON on September 23rd and display a poster summarizing their research during the meeting.
-The student will have the opportunity to network with industry representatives from all areas of the Canadian beef value chain.
+Two graduate students will be selected to present their research to CRSB members at the Annual General Meeting, taking place in Toronto, ON on September 23, 2025.
+In addition to delivering an oral presentation, selected students will also display a research poster during the meeting.
+This event provides a valuable opportunity to engage and network with leaders and industry representatives from across the Canadian beef value chain.

-• Must be a current graduate student attending a Canadian academic institution
+• Be a current graduate student enrolled at a Canadian academic institution

-• Research must be focused on or related to sustainability in the Canadian beef industry
+• Be conducting research focused on or related to sustainability within the Canadian beef industry

-• Research can relate to any area within the supply chain (from farm to fork) or beef sustainability.
-This includes but is not limited to ecology, biodiversity, crop breeding, food waste, economics, rural communities, animal science, production efficiencies, etc.
+• Research can be applicable to any area of the supply chain — from production to consumption —including, but not limited to: ecology, biodiversity, crop science, food waste reduction, agricultural economics, rural community development, animal science, and production efficiencies

-• Must be able to attend the meeting on September 23rd, 2025
+• Be available to attend the Annual General Meeting on September 23, 2025 in Toronto

 (Visit www.crsb.ca to learn more about the members at the table)